 Snails come in all shapes, sizes and shells.
 From the middle-sized garden snail with a pale beige shell to the racy red, yellow and black stripes on the very rare red racer nerite snail, a snail’s shell is no mere body part.

-There are snails with shells that look like candy, like the candy cane snail, and shells that could tell you the time, like that of the clear sundial snail.
-In 2010, scientists even found a microscopic, ghostly snail, Zospeum tholussum, with a transparent shell haunting the darkness the Lukinajama-Trojama cave system in Croatia.
-Considering this snail doesn’t have a common name, I’ll go the distance and christen it the ‘If-Casper-the-friendly-ghost-was-an-introvert-and-decided-to-spend-his-forever-in-some-caves-in-Croatia-being-slow-and-lazy Snail’.
+There are snails with shells that look like candy, such as the candy cane snail, and shells that could tell you the time, like that of the clear sundial snail!

+In 2010, scientists even found a microscopic, ghostly snail, Zospeum tholussum, with a transparent shell, that haunts the darkness of the Lukinajama-Trojama cave system in Croatia.
+Considering this snail doesn’t have a common name, I’ll go the distance and christen it the ‘If-Casper-the-friendly-ghost-was-an-introvert-and-decided-to-spend-forever-in-some-caves-in-Croatia-being-slow-and-lazy Snail’.
 Catchy, right?

 What Is A Snail’s Shell Made Of?

 Snails are gastropods that are part of the Phylum Mollusca.
 Many molluscans, with almost 100,000 living mollusc species, are characterized for having shells.
 Along with snails, some other famous shelled molluscans are oysters, clams, the nautilus, and the ‘living fossil’ chiton.
 Some non-shelled molluscs are slugs (basically a bigger, shell-less version of the snail), octopuses and squids.